xiewuzhiying/Forge-Extended-ASM/Readme.md

 ### Waiting for High Tide
 Registering additions that want to be made has to happen very early on in the mod loading process.
 As a result it is quite reasonable to expect that a given mod's initialisers are yet to be run.
 To resolve this (and the class loading pitfalls described below), MM has a system of "Early Risers" which are classes that implement `Runnable` and are called as early as when necessary.

+Simply annotate your class that implements `Runnable` with `@Asm` and it will run!
-Early Risers are defined via an [entrypoint](https://fabricmc.net/wiki/documentation:entrypoint) defined like normal in a mod's `fabric.mod.json`.
+~~Early Risers are defined via an [entrypoint](https://fabricmc.net/wiki/documentation:entrypoint) defined like normal in a mod's `fabric.mod.json`.
 The Early Riser entrypoint name is `mm:early_risers`, and it uses the type `Runnable` so will have `run` called on entry.
-The provided example's Early Riser definition is [here](example/resources/fabric.mod.json#L20-L22).
+The provided example's Early Riser definition is [here](example/resources/fabric.mod.json#L20-L22).~~

 ### Navigating the Entrance
 The earliness that extensions require poses potential pitfalls from class loading.
 Given the main launch class will get to be resolved, any accidental reference to a class that might have Mixins that need to be applied will certainly result in a sad time.
 As a consequence there's a great need to be careful the for classes that might be loaded by an Early Riser.